 About Foreign-Trade Zones

-Foreign-Trade Zones remain within the borders of the United States, but are considered to be outside U.S. Customs territory.
-Foreign-Trade Zones were created to keep U.S. business competitive with businesses operating offshore or overseas.
-Businesses, which choose to use Foreign-Trade Zones can receive duty exemption on re-exports, duty deferral, and duty elimination on waste, scrap and yield losses.
+Foreign-Trade Zones remain within the borders of the United States but are considered to be outside U.S. Customs territory.
+Foreign-Trade Zones were created to keep U.S. businesses competitive with businesses operating offshore or overseas.
+Businesses, which choose to use Foreign-Trade Zones can receive duty exemption on re-exports, duty deferral, and duty elimination on waste, scrap, and yield losses.
 Businesses can also receive benefits such as relief from inverted tariffs and possible tax and licensing savings.

-Currently Sheboygan County companies can apply for sub-zone status of FTZ #176 administered by the Port of Green Bay.
+Currently, Sheboygan County companies can apply for the sub-zone status of FTZ #176 administered by the Port of Green Bay.
 This application process provides the same benefits, it just takes a few months longer.

 Calculate your savings today

 Links to additional information

 About FTZ #41 - Port of Milwaukee